Muzietto/react-playground/the_book/redux-netflix/README.md

 # Redux-Netflix

-Compile from upper directory with "npm run reduxnetflix".
+Compile from upper directory using Babel with "npm run reduxnetflix".

 Start an http-server in this directory.